 OA is the most common arthritis affecting 5 million Canadians (that’s 1 in 6!)
 OA can occur in any joint but the knees, hips and hands (especially the thumb joint at the base of the thumb and the joints in the end of your fingers) are the most affected joints with the knees the most prevalent.

 OA often affects one joint and symptoms often progress slowly.
 Symptoms can start for no apparent reason.
 For some people, symptoms stop fully but for others, the symptoms quickly worsen and spread to other joints.

 Early symptoms are more commonly felt in the morning for long periods of time.

-Currently there is no known way of curing cartilage loss.
-The goal of treatment is to reduce symptoms and improve function of the joint.
+Currently, there is no known way of curing cartilage loss.
+The goal of treatment is to reduce symptoms and improve the function of the joint.
 Whether your symptoms and disability related to OA are minor or significant you should have treatment strategies in place as soon as possible.